All Episodes

 It's the president.

-Uh uh I I the there may be some people out there with their criticism trying to quell and kill the nomination, trying to convince her to leave.
+There may be some people out there with their criticism trying to quell and kill the nomination, trying to convince her to leave.

-Some have said so, some have some have urged her publicly to withdraw.
+Some have urged her publicly to withdraw.

-Uh I I know President Bush well enough that he's not going to withdraw her name.
+I know President Bush well enough that he's not going to withdraw her name.

 Best guess.

-Best guess is the Democrats, you know what the smart thing for them to do would be, and don't worry about me giving them this advice, because they'll never do it.
+Best guess is the Democrats, you know what the smart thing for them to do would be, and don't worry about me giving them this advice because they'll never do it.

 Don't ask her any controversial questions.

-Wade, ask only questions that are under the radar, you know, some obscure court rulings that no one short of Chief Justice Roberts could follow.
+Ask only questions that are under the radar, you know, some obscure court rulings that no one short of Chief Justice Roberts could follow.

-You know, just just illustrate that she may not have the experience or the constitutional philosophy.
+You know, just illustrate that she may not have the experience or the constitutional philosophy.

 That's the smart thing for the Democrats to do, but they're not going to do that.